LOST MOUNTAIN GROUP

 Meet Our Team

-ANDREW KEAHON, FOUNDER & CEO
+ANDREW KEAHON, FOUNDER

-Born and raised into a law enforcement family, Lost Mountain Group Founder Andrew Keahon (Andy) was destined to follow in his father’s footsteps to become a police officer.
-At the time, Senior Mr. Keahon was serving as the Assistant Chief of the Metro Police Department (MPD) in Washington, DC.
+Born and raised in a law enforcement family, Lost Mountain Group Founder Andrew Keahon (Andy) was destined to follow in his father’s footsteps to become a police officer.
+At the time, Senior Mr. Keahon (Andy’s father) was serving as the Assistant Chief of the Metro Police Department (MPD) in Washington, DC.
 After completing his undergraduate degree at Elon College, Andy also joined the DC Metro Police Department in 1991.
 After five (5) years on the force, Andy went on to become a K-9 handler within the MPD.
 With a continued passion for education, Andy completed his Master of Public Administration in 2000 at Troy University.

 Throughout his years with the Department, Andy became well respected amongst other law enforcement officers across the country as he climbed the ranks within the MPD K-9 Division and Bomb Squad.
 He was even called to the Pentagon on September 11, 2001, for his knowledge and expertise.